aglamazy/project_assigment/README.md

 ## Server

 The `server` folder holds a minimal NestJS application.
-Run `npm run build` to compile TypeScript and `npm start` to start the server after installing dependencies.
+After running `npm install` to install dependencies, run `npm run build` to compile TypeScript and `npm start` to start the server.

 ## Client